privacyidea/privacyidea/doc/installation/system/pimanage/index.rst

 Create encryption key::

-   pi-manage create_enckey
+   pi-manage create_enckey [--enckey_b64=BASE64_ENCODED_ENCKEY]

-.. note:: This command takes no parameters.
-The filename of the encryption key is read from the configuration.
+.. note:: The filename of the encryption key is read from the configuration.
 The key will not be created, if it already exists.
+   Optionally, enckey can be passed via `--enckey_b64` argument, but it is not recommended.
+   `--enckey_b64` must be a string with 96 bytes, encoded in base 64 in order to avoid ambiguous chars.

 The encryption key is a plain file on your hard drive.
 You need to take care, to set the correct access rights.